 The Main Thing (John 13:1-17, 33-35)

 I sometimes feel like life is like the flight simulator program, don’t you?
-There’s the initial excitement and anticipation.
+There's initial excitement and anticipation.
 But life is full of crashes, and life is also full of gauges that need attention.
-There’s health and work, family, devotions, nutrition and exercise, plus any other number of complications that all seem to need attention.
-What’s worse, when one gauge is doing well – say, when family looks okay – inevitably, another gauge is begging for attention.
+There are many areas that need attention, like health, work, family, nutrition, and exercise.
+When one gauge is doing well – say, when family looks okay – inevitably, another gauge is begging for attention.
 It’s difficult, even impossible, to pay attention to all the gauges that seem to need attention in daily life.

-Then there’s other gauges – the gauges that we as leaders sometimes use to measure our church’s health.
-These are good gauges, such as the Natural Church Development survey we use to measure factors such as small groups, empowering leadership, relationships.
-These factors are all important, even though I wonder if God is more interested in us joining him on the mission field, in joining him in what he’s doing, than in how well an organization is doing.
+Then there are other gauges – the gauges that we as leaders sometimes use to measure our church’s health.
+These are effective tools, like the Natural Church Development survey, used to assess small groups, empowering leadership, and relationships.
+These factors matter, but I wonder if God cares more about us joining Him in His mission than about an organization's performance.

 There are countless gauges that we could use to measure ourselves – individually, and as a church.
-The problem is that the gauges can be confusing, and so numerous, that it’s impossible to pay attention to them all.
+The numerous gauges can be confusing, making it impossible to pay attention to all of them.

 What if I were to tell you that there’s one gauge that we’re naturally drawn to, that is our default gauge, that’s completely wrong?
-And then, what if I were going to tell you that there’s another gauge – more important than your health, your income, your job, the church’s offerings, attendance, or health – that is really the gauge, the one that we must pay attention to?
+What if I told you there's another important measure that matters more than your health, income, job, or church attendance?
+This is the gauge we really need to focus on.
 As we head into another Fall as a church, as we probably are looking at all the other gauges as we begin to get busy, it’s time to refocus on the gauge that Jesus has given us; the one that really matters.

 Before we look at the important gauge, I’d like to look at the gauge that all of us default to.
-I’ve realized as I looked at all the gauges in my life this past week that this was probably my favorite one, even though it’s clearly the wrong one.
+This past week, I realized that my favorite gauge in life, despite being the wrong one, is still important to me.
 Yet it’s the one I’m drawn to in my life again and again and again.

 If you have your Bibles, open them with me to John 13.
 I want to give you a bit of background to what we’re about to read.
-This was the last week of Jesus’ life, the same night as his betrayal and arrest, the night before his crucifixion.
-Jesus knew what was about to happen, and it was so important to him that John introduces what we’re about to read with some background about what Jesus was going to accomplish.
+This was the last week of Jesus' life, the night of his betrayal and arrest, just before his crucifixion.
+Jesus knew what was coming, prompting John to give background on the upcoming events.
 Read with me verses 1-3:

 Before the Passover celebration, Jesus knew that his hour had come to leave this world and return to his Father.
 He now showed the disciples the full extent of his love.
 It was time for supper, and the Devil had already enticed Judas, son of Simon Iscariot, to carry out his plan to betray Jesus.
 Jesus knew that the Father had given him authority over everything and that he had come from God and would return to God.